Girton Conducting Course

 What should I bring to the course?

-Students should bring legible, usable scores, a baton and a music stand if possible.
+Students should bring their instruments (if appropriate); legible, usable scores; a baton, and a music stand if possible.